electron/electron/docs/tutorial/security.md

 _Recommendation is Electron's default_

 Blink is the name of the rendering engine behind Chromium.
-Similarly to `experimentalFeatures`, the `blinkFeatures` property allows developers to enable features that have been disabled by default.
+As with `experimentalFeatures`, the `blinkFeatures` property allows developers to enable features that have been disabled by default.